The best Sony camera in 2024 for vlogging, filmmaking and photography

 Are Sony cameras better than Nikon and Canon?

-Well, no. All camera brands make great cameras – how good these cameras are depends on your skill as a photographer.
-Sony cameras excel in various aspects including excellent subject recognition and tracking, solid image stabilization, as well as its long history of producing professional-level video.
-Switching to a Sony camera from another brand will not improve your photography – without you also working on your technique.
+Not necessarily – how good a camera is depends on how you use it.
+Sony cameras excel in various aspects including excellent subject recognition and tracking, solid image stabilization, as well as Sony's long pedigree in producing professional-level video.
+Switching to a Sony camera from another brand will not improve your photography without you also working on your technique.
 Whatever camera system you use, you can be sure with practice you can create equally exceptional images.

 How we test Sony cameras